 KFC Kenya said its restaurants were out of potato chips at the moment and justifies it by the disruption of shipments due to the Covid-19 situation.

-KFC restaurants has not been able to sell French fries to their consumers for the beginning of 2022.
+KFC restaurants have not been able to sell French fries to their consumers in the beginning of 2022.

 “You all loved our chips a little too much, and we’ve run out.
 Sorry!
 Our team is working hard to resolve the issue” KFC posted on their social media accounts on January 3.

 In the meantime, KFC offers a replacement for the missing fries such as a piece of chicken, coleslaw, a drink or ugali, a typical flour porridge.

 Increased orders during December’s festivities like Christmas and New Year’s Eve led to a major shortage in its potato stocks, the company explained.